 The canals, varying in width, depth, and height from street to water level, once primarily used for commerce and trade (still are in limited capacities), are more commonly utilized by water taxis, boat tours, and a damp break for any (read many) falling inebriated tourists.

 The canals, along with typically tiny and haphazard European side streets, add a unique and charming aesthetic to this gorgeous old town but make traversing Amsterdam by foot a little confusing.

 If you have time, boat tours, hires, and taxis are the coolest way to see Amsterdam in all its splendor, particularly in spring, when she erupts with the blooms of Amsterdam tulips.

-Built on soft, marshy earth, there are hardly any skyscrapers breaking up Amsterdam’s skyline.
+Built on soft, marshy earth, hardly any skyscrapers are breaking up Amsterdam’s skyline.
 Amsterdam’s Rembrandt Tower, the city’s tallest building, is under 500ft tall.

 The stunning architecture in Amsterdam’s center is from the 18th-19th century and many buildings are listed as UN historic sites.
 The theme here is density: cramming in as much as possible, typical of many preserved European cities.

-Further from Amsterdam’s center, you’ll find a blend between old and new, where classic structures of yesteryear are juxtaposed with ingenious, modern, Dutch designs.
+Further from Amsterdam’s center, you’ll find a blend of old and new, where classic structures of yesteryear are juxtaposed with ingenious, modern, Dutch designs.

-Outside the center, Amsterdam gets weirdly sparse, potentially bringing its own navigational problems.
+Outside the center, Amsterdam gets weirdly sparse, potentially bringing its navigational problems.

 With fewer canals and slightly lumpier terrain, Brussels is quite flat and easy to get around on foot, relatively unblemished by jagged skylines as it too is built on soft earth.